 Test conditions matter as well.
 A defendant who walks an imaginary line in the dark while wearing flip-flops will not perform as well as someone who walks an actual line in a well-lit room while wearing sneakers.
 Yet officers expect them both to do the same things.
 That’s not realistically possible.

 The approved field sobriety tests are weak evidence of intoxication, at best.
-For a free consultation with an Herreth Law.
-After-hours appointments are available., contact
+For a free consultation with an experienced criminal defense attorney in Weatherford, contact Herreth Law.
+After-hours appointments are available.